Haashimi/Haashimi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on hormuud telecome.
-- 🌱 I’m currently learning Devops and react
+- 🌱 I’m currently learning Machine Learning and
+IBM Full Stack Software Developer